|Nutritional Guidelines (per serving)|

 In a large plastic zip-top bag or plastic container with a tight lid, combine the steak, Dijon mustard, garlic, Guinness, salt, and pepper.
 Close the bag or container and shake it well to evenly distribute the marinade.

-Grill the steak for 4 to 5 minutes for each side, double-checking the internal temperature with an internal meat thermometer.
+Grill the steak for 4 to 5 minutes for each side, double-checking the internal temperature with a meat thermometer.

 Remove the steak from the grill, and let it rest for 5 to 10 minutes before serving.